fcamara7/GeneidTRAINerDocker/README.md

 c) include only **non-overlapping** gene models (both on the same and opposite strands)

-d) contain only **complete** gene sequences (with a first, all internal and final exons and including a canonical start and stop codons in the case of multi-exon genes and canonical start and stop codons in the case of single-exon genes)
+d) contain only **complete** gene sequences (with a first, all internal exons and final exon, canonical start and stop codons in the case of multi-exon genes and canonical start and stop codons in the case of single-exon genes)

-e) be made up of sequences longer than at least **150-200** amino-acids
+e) be made up of sequences longer than at least **100-150** amino-acids

 f) be constituted by sequences previously aligned to a curated protein database (_i.e._ Uniprot90) using a program such as BLAST to ensure that the sequences of the candidates correspond to actual protein-coding genes  **(recommended)**